 My Current Comics List

-Since I don't have a comic shop near where I live, I don't buy my comics from a comic shop.
-Instead, I order them online via a Forbidden Planet comic subscription order.
-They usually arrive at the end of the month, though occasionally they're posted shortly after all the comics I'm subscribed to are released.
+Since I don't have a comic shop near where I live, I order them online via a Forbidden Planet comic subscription instead.
+They usually arrive at the end of the month, though occasionally they're posted shortly after all the comics I'm subscribed to have been released.
 Thus, I get my comics at the end of each month or when all of them have been released in the month.
 If you don't know what I mean, well I get January's comics in February, February's comics in March and so on.
 Since I've graduated from university, I've increased my pull list to 7-8 comics per month.

 I like both DC and Marvel a lot, honest.
 But if I had to choose, my favourite characters and stories tend to come from DC.
 I grew up watching the DCAU cartoons such as Superman: The Animated Series, Batman: The Animated Series, Batman Beyond, Justice League and Justice League Unlimited.
 Nonetheless, Marvel is still a close second due to the Spider-Man and Fantastic Four cartoons I also watched as a kid, as well as my uncle giving me part of his Stan Lee Amazing Spider-Man comics collection (they were republished stories, not the original Amazing Spider-Man comics but I didn't really care about that as a kid) when I was younger.